manuelondina/store-oven-hmi-connect-poc/README.md

-# Mercadona POC - HMI Oven File Upload System
+# Supermarket POC - HMI Oven File Upload System

 A Spring Boot application for managing and uploading recipe files to HMI ovens.